Skip to Content

 Lab Fee: $30

-This course is designed to provide informatics students with an overview of the key concepts regarding implementation of a clinically-oriented information system (e.g., an electronic medical record, computer-based provider order entry).
-The course will examine how health data are collected, how they are used and the impact of electronic records on the health data.
-The course will review standards, standards development, languages used, usability and issues related to information processing in health care.
-The course will review the impact of electronic records and patient portals on health and health care including, legal, financial, and clinical design issues.
-Challenges encountered during training and go-live will be discussed.
-Students will receive hands-on experience with an electronic health record in the training environment.
+This course is designed to provide informatics students with an overview of the key concepts related to implementing a clinically-oriented information system.
+The course will examine how health data are collected, used, and the impact of electronic records on health data.
+The course will review vocabulary standards, standards development, languages used, and usability.
+The course will review the impact of electronic health records on healthcare, including legal, financial, and clinical design issues.
+The course will review the challenges encountered during training and the go-live processes.
+Students will have hands-on experience with an electronic health record in a training environment.

 Upon successfully completing this course, students will: